gustavo-hms/luar/README.md

 # Luar

 Luar is a minimalist plugin to execute [Lua](https://www.lua.org/) code from within [Kakoune](http://kakoune.org/).
 It's not designed to expose Kakoune's internals like [Vis](https://github.com/martanne/vis) or [Neovim](https://neovim.io/) do.
 Instead, it's conceived with Kakoune's extension model in mind.
-It does so by defining a sole command (`lua`) which can execute whathever string is passed to it in an external `lua` interpreter.
+It does so by defining a sole command (`lua`) which can execute whatever string is passed to it in an external `lua` interpreter.
 By doing so, it can act as a complement for the `%sh{}` expansion when you need to run some logic inside Kakoune.

 ## Usage